h2oai/wave/website/docs/files.md

 ```

 :::tip
-After a file is uploaded from the browser, it is stored forever on the Q server.
-If you don't need the file any longer, use `q.site.unload()` to delete it from the Q server.
+After a file is uploaded from the browser, it is stored forever on the Wave server.
+If you don't need the file any longer, use `q.site.unload()` to delete it from the Wave server.
 :::

 ## Provide file downloads

-Use `q.site.upload()` to upload files from your app to the Q server.
+Use `q.site.upload()` to upload files from your app to the Wave server.
 Use the returned paths to display download links in the browser.

 ```py {4,6}
 from h2o_q import Q, listen, ui